 Your coverage is provided through a contract with your group sponsor.
-Please contact your group sponsor for information about your plan premium.
+Please contact your group sponsor for information about your plan premium amounts for which you may be responsible.
+Or, if you are billed directly by your plan, please contact Member Services.